KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/create-message-email/gmail-annotations-promotion-cards.md

       </td>

       <td>
-        * Avoid using more than four words or full sentences in this space, as it competes with your subject line.
-When your email text space is full, the offer title truncates (for example, "...").<ul> <li> <p>Do not repurpose.
+        • Avoid using more than four words or full sentences in this space, as it competes with your subject line.
+When your email text space is full, the offer title truncates (for example, "...").<br />
+        • Do not repurpose.
 Use promotional offerings to ensure clarity and simplicity.
-Do not utilize it for other actions such as <em>Open now</em>.</p> </li> <li> <p>Do not use run-on sentences.
-Avoid saying things such as <em>25% off, unless you’ve already purchased from us, in which case other ...</em> Long sentences are truncated.</p> </li> </ul>
+Do not utilize it for other actions such as *Open now*.<br />
+        • Do not use run-on sentences.
+Avoid saying things such as *25% off, unless you've already purchased from us, in which case other ...* Long sentences are truncated.
       </td>
     </tr>